Sarthak-1408/Sarthak-1408/README.md

 # 👋 Hi there,

-I’m Sarthak Sharma and i'm a Python Programmer.
+I’m Sarthak Sharma and i'm a Data Science Student.
 Currently i Persuing BCA (Bachler of Computer Application).
 I have huge interest in AI and Machine Learning and i have one big power that's i'm fast learner.

 - 👀 I’m interested in Python Prgramming , Machine Learning and Learn a new tech stuffs.